-According to IQVIA, the Canadian market for extended-release tramadol was approximately \$18.4 million in 2021 compared to \$19.3 million in 2020.
+According to IQVIA, the Canadian market for extended-release tramadol was approximately \$16.9 million in 2022 compared to \$18.4 million in 2021.

-The patents issued for CIP-TRAMADOL ER in Canada will expire in 2022.
+The patents issued for CIP-TRAMADOL ER in Canada expired in 2022.

 Due to the increased focus on opioid abuse in Canada, Health Canada is strengthening their post market oversight of prescription opioids.
 As a result, the Minister has imposed terms and conditions on DURELA in a letter sent October 17, 2018, which required the Company to prepare a targeted Risk Management Plan ("t-RMP") by January 15, 2019.
-The Company submitted the t-RMP which proposed multiple surveillance tactics that precluded the need for a post marketing study.
+The Company submitted the t-RMP which proposed multiple surveillance tactics that precluded the need for a post-marketing study.

 On June 28, 2019, the Company received the review decision from Health Canada stating that the t-RMP is acceptable pending a few revisions.
-There is no requirement for an additional post marketing study as the characterization of use of tramadol in the real world can be obtained through Canadian data sources that can identify problematic opioid use indicators.
-The revised t-RMP for Durela has been submitted to Health Canada in the first quarter of 2020.
+There is no requirement for an additional post-marketing study as the characterization of use of tramadol in the real world can be obtained through Canadian data sources that can identify problematic opioid use indicators.
+The revised t-RMP for Durela was submitted to Health Canada in the first quarter of 2020.

 In June 2018, Health Canada issued a notice of intent to all tramadol manufacturers indicating it has initiated efforts to add tramadol to Schedule I of the Controlled Drugs and Substance Act and the Schedule to the Narcotic Control Regulations.
-The effective date of this proposed change is April 1, 2022.
-The Company has addressed the changes in the labelling and packaging that will be required in the tramadol supply chain and will be reflected in the 2022 supply of the product.
+The effective date of this proposed change was April 1, 2022.
+The Company addressed the changes in the labelling and packaging required in the tramadol supply chain.